vsandeepkumar809/resume/README.md

 # 💼Work History:

-<p align="left">Seeking an IT Support Manager/ Team Leader role to use my experience in technical support and leadership.
-I aim to improve IT systems and services to meet organizational goals.
-Committed to training and guiding team members for operational excellence and organizational success.</p>
+<p align="left">I'm currently seeking a role as an IT Support Manager/Team Leader.
+With over 5 years of experience in technical support and leadership, I focus on understanding customers' IT needs and delivering top-notch solutions.
+My goal is to ensure high customer satisfaction and constantly improve IT support services.</p>

 # 👨🏻‍💼Professional Experience